| | | |

 9. Reduce the heat to a low-medium setting and allow to simmer for about 30 – 45 minutes, or until the fruit slices are soft, and the fruit tea is now coloured (see Photo 4).

-10. Remove from the heat, take out the tea bags & have a taste test of the liquid.
+10. Remove from the heat, take out the tea bags & add in the Sugar No.3, (67g, 2⅓ oz, ⅓ cup).
+Mix well & have a taste test of the liquid.
 If you want more sweetness, go ahead and add more sugar now while it is still warm and allow to dissolve.
-I added all of Sugar No.3, (67g, 2⅓ oz, ⅓ cup).
-For bitter citrus fruits you will need more sugar, but you could add honey now instead.

 2 photo collage of adding spices to cooked citrus ice tea and in a glass over ic - photo 5.

-12. Once happy, decant the fruit tea over a sieve, into a jug or some bottles or jars, with strong airtight lids.
+11. Once happy, decant the fruit tea over a sieve, into a jug or some bottles or jars, with strong airtight lids.
 Be sure to push down on the fruit, so more juice goes through the sieve – get every last drop you can.

-13. Place the used fruit peel in a food recycling bag or use for compost and nothing has been wasted.
+12. Place the used fruit peel in a food recycling bag or use for compost and nothing has been wasted.
 Place the iced fruit tea in the fridge to chill and store there till ready to use.
-Make sure you have plenty ice and make some up before-hand and place in a food baggie, so you can make more.

-14. Serve in any glass you like, but over plenty of ice and enjoy!
-Your own citrus ice tea – homemade, no waste, no artificial sugars, flavouring, additives or preservatives.
-Will keep stored in the fridge for 2 – 3 days.
+14. Will keep stored in the fridge for 2 – 3 days.
 You can find more Turkish recipes to enjoy with your Iced tea, such as no-bake Lahmacun – meat flatbread, or go to the Turkish recipes page.

 Abbreviated Recipe Card

 Here is the Recipe Card, an abbreviated version of the recipe with no process photos.
 This can be shared, saved or printed (with/without pics & notes).
-Use the cool ‘Cook Mode’ function by toggling the button to the blue on-position, and the screen on your phone or tablet, will not go black if using to bake along.
+Use the ‘Cook Mode’ function by toggling the button to the blue on-position, and the screen on your phone or tablet, will not go black if using to bake along.

 Homemade Citrus Ice Tea